ayaxan7/betTermux/README.md

     github_client_id=your_github_client_id
     github_client_secret=your_github_client_secret

+    ```

+4. Set the required keys in your `gradle.properties` file:
+    ```properties
     speedchecker.username=<get this from speedchecker's official github repo>
     speedchecker.password=<get this from speedchecker's official github repo>
     ```

-4. Sync Gradle and run the app on an emulator or device
+5. Sync Gradle and run the app on an emulator or device

 ---